thebughuntress/thebughuntress/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=thebughuntress&exclude_repo=AltaCV,CV&layout=compact)

+As you can tell, I enjoy automating with Python, web development, and using LaTeX for everything.

 <!--
 **thisisalicee/thisisalicee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.